MattG57/gvm-chart/README.md

 ```
 By default, the namespace is “default.”

+## Configuration & Secrets
+The manage-gvm-chart.sh script prompts for sensitive information (e.g., MONGODB_ROOT_PASSWORD, private keys) so that they are never stored directly in the values.yaml file.
+Non-sensitive configurations such as application ID, port numbers, and basic environment-specific settings remain in the chart's values.yaml files.

 ## Additional MongoDB Configuration
 • config-replica-endpts.sh reconfigures the MongoDB replica set with external endpoints when using a LoadBalancer.
 • mongodb-external-service.yaml can be applied to expose MongoDB externally for certain use cases.